Blog posts

 Scientific Name: Theobroma cacao

-Cocoa Cultivation in Colombia
+Cocoa Cultivation in Colombia: From Farm to Cup

-Cocoa From Farm to Cup in Colombia is characterized by low-tech production methodology.
-That is to say that the average producer does not have the technology or training to create an export-ready product.
-To bridge the gap from farm to export while avoiding middleman, requires buyers to work with local associations.
+Cocoa production in Colombia is often characterized by low-tech methods.
+Most local producers lack the advanced technology or training required to create an export-ready product.
+To bridge the gap between farm production and export, and to avoid middlemen, buyers must collaborate directly with local associations.

 Growing